McEnroe, Wilander & More Stars Set To Launch Svaneholm Open In Sweden

 This event will take place at Svaneholm Castle, on which construction first began in 1530.
-Each country’s team will be comprised of two ATP Champions Tour players, with the nation’s second player yet to be announced.
+Each country’s team will be comprised of two ATP Champions Tour players.

 The tournament will feature a knockout format in which there will be two singles matches and a doubles match.
 Singles matches will be best-of-three sets with a Champions Tie-break (first to 10) in lieu of a full third set.
 Doubles matches will be one full set with a Champions Tie-break at 6-6.
 The winning nations in the semi-finals, which will take place on Friday and Saturday, will clash in Sunday’s championship round under the same format on Mats Wilander Court.

-Cash will lead Australia against McEnroe and the United States in one semi-final, while Wilander’s home favourite Sweden will play Leconte’s France.
+McEnroe will lead Team United States against Ivanisevic and Team World in one semi-final, while Wilander’s home favourite Sweden will play Leconte’s France.

 Editor's Note: This story was updated to reflect Ivanisevic replacing Pat Cash in the event.